 Nebraska Conservation Officer, Rich Berggren of Waterloo, says the best piece of advice he can give to a waterfowl hunter is to read the regulations thoroughly.
 He adds if a hunter is unsure about something to contact their nearest conservation officer or Game and Parks Commission Office.

 “There is no such thing as a dumb question when it comes to waterfowl hunting,” Berggren emphasizes, “only dumb mistakes made by not asking the dumb question.”

 Keep in mind that waterfowl harvest regulations are guided by sound science and careful stewardship of the wildlife resource.
-It is the responsibility of hunters and land managers to know and abide by all the laws and regulations governing the hunting of migratory waterfowl.
+It is the responsibility of hunters and land managers to know and abide by all the laws and regulations governing the hunting of migratory waterfowl and to report bands.

 That stated, let’s cover some of our general rules and regulations for waterfowl hunting here in the Cornhusker State.
 These are what I call the “Don’t Forgets” for Waterfowling.